-Applications for Summer/Fall 2021 grant cycle are now available
+Applications for Summer/Fall 2021 grant cycle are now closed

 Community Investment Grants for the 2021-22 fiscal year will be awarded in two grant cycles: Summer/Fall, and Winter/Spring.
 Community Investment Grants are available to organizations that serve or operate in Pulaski or Lonoke Counties.
 For more information about using our grants portal, click on "How to Apply Using Foundant" below.
 Applications will be due Friday, July 9.

 If you are interested in applying, click through the tabs below to learn more or download our summary document here.
 For more information or if you have any questions, please contact Mollie Palmer at firstname.lastname@example.org.

 Grants will be paid in two installments, made in September and December 2021.